Aetherinox/ssl-cert-generator/README.md

 ### Algorithm
 <small>`--algorithm, -a`</small>

-The **algorithm** parameter allows you to specify whether you generate RSA based keys, or ECC / EDCSA.
+The **algorithm** parameter allows you to specify whether you generate RSA based keys, or ECC / ECDSA.

 For ECC keys, use this parameter in combination with `--curve`; otherwise the default curve will be `secp384r1`.